ml-yj/MyPlayer/THIRD_PARTY_NOTICES.md

 - License: MIT License.
 - Notice: Whisper libraries and model files are not part of this repository.

-## Models, Labels And Test Media
+## Model Files, Labels And Test Media

 Model files, labels and test videos are intentionally excluded from this repository.

-Before using or redistributing any model or dataset-derived file, check the license from the original source.
+Before using or redistributing any model, label file or dataset-derived artifact, check the license from the original source.
+This is especially important for object detection models, ASR models, VAD models and label files derived from public datasets.

+## Binary Redistribution

+The MyPlayer source code is released under the MIT License.
+A binary distribution may include additional obligations because it can contain Qt plugins, FFmpeg builds, CUDA runtime files, ONNX Runtime binaries, OpenCV binaries, libass binaries, model files or other third-party artifacts.

+Review the exact dependency versions and licenses before publishing any binary package.

 ## No Warranty